 You may need a third party to host your website.
 Get a personal recommendation from someone you know or ask the supplier for their availability figures (how much of the time websites they host are online and working properly) and how they make sure they stay high.

 6. Consider ownership

 If you buy a fully hosted solution, you are dependent on your provider, which means the business you painstakingly build could be gone in a flash, for example, if the supplier has financial problems or falls out with you.
 Search thoroughly online before committing to someone who might not be trustworthy.
 The lower start-up costs you should achieve with a hosted online solution make particular sense for brand new businesses, but need more careful consideration if you are already established.
 Assess the track record of the supplier before deciding.

 7. Make security a priority

 You and your customers need to feel confident you have adequate protection against hacking and fraud.
 Choose an ecommerce solution that has a well-developed track record.
 The industry standard is PCI-DSS (Payment Card Industry Data Security Standard), so make sure your provider is fully equipped.

 8. Choose a payment solution

 9. Marketplace or own online store?

 You can use eBay and Amazon marketplaces to sell straight away.
 They can deliver visitors from day one.
 Huge numbers of merchants have started selling online this way.
 Many merchants with their own websites also sell through Amazon, eBay and others.
 There are a few disadvantages to bear in mind:

-- Cost, where listing and transaction fees will take a significant proportion of revenue.
+- cost - listing and transaction fees may take a significant proportion of revenue;

-- Control, where you must adhere to strict policies and your business can disappear overnight if you are deemed to have stepped out of line.
+- control - you must adhere to strict policies, and your business can disappear overnight if you are deemed to have stepped out of line;

 10. Do it yourself - or not?